 As you can see, our adventure starts when George Stobbart, an American tourist in Paris is almost killed by an explosion provoked by someone dressed as a clown.
 George then, for some reason, swears he’ll find the killer clown and bring him to justice.
 Honestly, he didn’t even knew the real target and yet, he simply decides to find his killer.
 Of course, the plot goes much deeper than a simple assassination.

-But apart from these two points, Broken Sword is a good adventure game with a good length to it and with a large scope and areas to explore.
-It might not appear as good as Sierra’s and LucasArts’ graphic adventures, but it’s still a very worthy alternative to these two and it’s easy to see why it started a popular series that still continues as late as 2014 with rumours about a film adaptation.
+But apart from these 2 points, Broken Sword is a good adventure game with a proper length to it and with a large scope and areas to explore.
+It might not appear as good as Sierra’s and LucasArts’ graphic adventures, but it’s still a very worthy alternative to these 2 and it’s easy to see why it started a popular series that still continues as late as 2014 with rumours about a film adaptation.
 Needless to say that I highly recommend it.

 In 2009, a remastered version called Broken Sword: The Shadow of the Templars – The Director’s Cut was released by Ubisoft for the Nintendo Wii and DS.
 In 2010, it was ported for iOS, Windows and Mac OS X, in 2012 for Android and in 2013 for Linux.

-The Director’s Cut not only improves the graphics, sounds and resolution, but it also adds new sections in which you plays as Nico.
+The Director’s Cut not only improves the graphics, sounds and resolution, but it also adds new sections in which you now play as Nico.
 These new sections expand the background story a little and fleshes-out Nico a lot more, making her an even more interesting and complex character.
-However, these new sections have easier puzzles, only exist in the first half of the game and don’t have any real impact in the game’s overall plot.
+However, these new sections have easier puzzles, only exist during the 1st half of the game and don’t have any real impact to the game’s overall plot.

-It also adds new animations during the cutscenes, but it’s very limited compared with the original animation.
+The remaster also adds new animations during the cutscenes, but it’s very limited compared with the original version animation.
 Especially the new character portraits during the dialogues.
 It also eliminates a lot of the hotspots, which limits heavily the interaction with the environment in order to make it easier to play.
 And there are also other minor differences.

 Between both versions, I recommend the original, even if the Director’s Cut might be easier for newcomers to the graphic adventure genre.

-Unfortunately, the only way to get the original version of Broken Sword in digital format is to buy the Director’s Cut, which comes bundled with the original version.
+Unfortunately, the only way to get the original version of Broken Sword in digital format is to buy the Director’s Cut, which it comes bundled with.
 Both can be found here in Steam or here in GOG.com.